arduino-libraries/ArduinoBLE/docs/api.md

 ### `connected()`

-Query if a BLE device is connected
+Query if a Bluetooth® Low Energy device is connected

 #### Syntax